Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 The fog makes it hard to see the dragon's features from a distance, but close inspection reveals that it's a silver dragon of noble bearing, its spiny frill cracked and broken in many places.
 The statue is 10 feet tall but looks much more imposing perched on the granite block.

 If scrutinized with a [[5.
-Mechanics/Spells/Detect Magic.md|") spell, the statue radiates an aura of evocation magic.
-The dragon statue used to breathe a cone of cold as part of a magic trap, but the trap no longer works (see area Q2"]].
+Mechanics/Spells/Detect Magic.md\|detect magic]] spell, the statue radiates an aura of evocation magic.
+The dragon statue used to breathe a cone of cold as part of a magic trap, but the trap no longer works (see area Q2).

 ### Q2.
 Main Entrance